-Membership Structure of The Teutonic Order
+The Membership Structure of the Teutonic Order

-Deutscher Orden - Past and Present - 1190-2016
+Deutscher Orden - Past and Present - 1190-2020

 The Military Arm of the Order

 The Teutonic Knight was a fully armed knight; a fully armed

 knight owned (and brought with him upon entering the order) full armour, arms and equipment as well as several battle chargers

 and a score of transport horses.
 A fully equipped knight was worth several villages with land, cattle, and serfs on the money

 side; in battle, he would be equal to a modern tank (at the time of the inception of the Teutonic Knights).
 Knight members

 could come from the nobility, the landed gentry, very rich merchant families, or the upper echelons of the ministerial class.
 The knights made their vows of chastity,

 obedience, and poverty like other monks; by canonical law, they were allowed to hold mass like any other priest-monk; in fact

 though, they were considered lay-men and restricted to military matters.
 Membership became more restrictive with the waning

 of knighthood as a military force.
 Around 1300, the Swiss halberdiers had found methods to peel a knight out of his armour

 like a lobster out of its shell.
 With that, the advantage of the fully armoured knight in battle was doomed.
 During the 14th

 century, rules for admission as a knight member changed therefore; the applicant now had to issue from the nobility and had

 to prove this through four generations in male and female descent.